 Now that I’m giving out tips: doubleclicking the titlebar (which is a mile-high / magic combo) a window can be restored to the non-maximized version if maximized, and the other way around of course too.

-Fitts’ vs. iTunes (Windows)
+Fitts’ vs. iTunes 6 on Windows

-Pitty, but it could be worse!
+Pitty, but it could be worse … (see next section)

-Fitts’ vs. Safari (Windows)
+Fitts’ vs. Safari 3 on Windows

-A little investigation led me to locating the problem and writing this post: the upper left corner and upper right corner in Safari on Windows are … non-existent! … All of the sudden I’ve lost my appetite in Rounder Corners
+A little investigation led me to locating the problem and writing this post: the upper left corner and upper right corner in Safari on Windows are … non-existent!

 Just try it yourself: